zabooh/bsp_patch/readme.txt

 ## for example sending a file from LAN9662 to TFTP server
 #   tftp -p -l dev_tree.txt -r dev_tree.txt 169.254.35.184
+## Or ping a Host.
+Ensure to use the correct interface
+#   ping -I eth0 169.254.35.184

 ###################################################
 ##